California has seen more than 600 landslides in less than 3 weeks - NewsBreak

 California has seen more than 600 landslides in less than 3 weeks

 ( KRON ) — A particularly wet winter has caused more than 600 landslides across California since Dec.
-30, 2022, according to the California Geological Survey.California reservoirs rise after weeks of storms: See how much
+30, 2022, according to the California Geological Survey.California reservoir levels rise after weeks of storms drench the state

 The West Coast has been battered by rain and snow over the past month, and the wet conditions have left behind significant flooding, downed trees and landslides.
 According to a map shared by the Geological Survey, the areas hardest hit by landslides are in the Bay Area, Central California near Fresno, and Southern California near Ventura.